Deliverance (novel): Plot

 The following morning, Ed awakes early and goes hunting with his bow and arrow.
 Sighting a deer, he shoots but misses because he loses his nerve at the last moment.
-Lewis is unimpressed, and Ed gets annoyed at his survivalist mentality.
+Lewis is unimpressed, and Ed gets annoyed by his survivalist mentality.
 After breaking camp, Ed and Bobby set out in one canoe slightly ahead of Lewis and Drew.
 Since the night in camp, Bobby has changed his mind about the trip.
-He is frustrated by Lewis' leadership, so Ed takes him as a canoe partner to keep the two apart.
+He is frustrated by Lewis's leadership, so Ed takes him as a canoe partner to keep the two apart.

 Sometime that afternoon, Bobby and Ed pull the canoe over to take a break and let Lewis and Drew catch up after a small separation.
-As they are waiting, two men, one of them carrying a shotgun, step out of the woods.
+As they are waiting, two men step out of the woods.
 After a tense conversation these men attack Ed and Bobby.
-The men force them a bit further into the woods, Ed is tied to a tree by his neck and cut with his own knife; then the two men order Bobby to strip from the waist down.
+The men force them a bit further into the woods; Ed is tied to a tree by his neck and cut with his own knife, and the two men order Bobby to strip from the waist down.
 The two men force Bobby to bend over a log, and the older man rapes him.
-The men then untie Ed, and the younger makes Ed kneel, about to force Ed to perform fellatio on him.
-Lewis, hidden in the woods, fatally shoots Bobby's assailant with an arrow as the shotgun is handed off from the younger man to the older.
+The men then untie Ed, and the younger makes Ed kneel, about to force Ed to fellate him.
+Lewis, hidden in the woods, fatally shoots the older assailant with an arrow as the shotgun is handed off from the younger man to the older.
 Ed snatches the gun from the shot man after he falls, while the other flees into the woods.

 The city men argue about what to do.
 Lewis wants to bury the body, arguing that if they inform the police, they might be convicted by a jury consisting of the dead man's relatives.
 Drew wants to turn the body over to police in Aintry.
 Bobby is ashamed and furious about his assault, and agrees with Lewis on trying to hide the body.
-Ed also sides with Lewis.
+After a heated exchange, Ed also sides with Lewis.
 The men bury the body and return to their canoes, with Ed and Drew teamed up again.
 That evening they enter a high gorge with powerful rapids.
-Drew falls out of one canoe and is pulled downriver, both canoes are capsized, and Lewis breaks his leg on the rocks.
-His wooden canoe breaks up in the rapids.
+Drew mysteriously falls out of his canoe and is pulled downriver, both canoes capsize, and Lewis breaks his leg on the rocks.
+The wooden canoe breaks up in the rapids.

-Lewis says that Drew was shot by the escaped mountain man.
-Ed is less certain, but realizes that if the mountain man is at the top of the gorge, he can shoot each of them.
+Lewis insists that Drew was shot by the escaped mountain man.
+Ed is less certain, but realizes that if the mountain man is at the top of the gorge, he can shoot each of them before they can make it downriver.
 He decides to climb up the gorge to kill the mountain man with his bow and arrow.